The Mask (comics): Premise

 and still polite supervillain who later on becomes a superhero while wearing the mask, whereas Dorian Tyrell, the main villain, retains the same basic personality while wearing the mask, only more violent.
-The same is true in the 2005 sequel Son of the Mask, whose main character Tim Avery is named after Tex Avery.
+The same is true in the 2005 sequel Son of the Mask.

 The title of the comic book originally referred to the mask itself and not the character it unleashed.
 In early stories, the character was referred to as Big Head; it was not until the films and television series that the character became known as The Mask.